DATE: 03-31-26 – TIME: 9:10 – 4:40 ~ 6:00

 Again, it’s difficult to see what is going on here.
 The rudder pedals themselves come without any predrilled holes apart from the brake cylinder attachment point.
 Then we attached the steel hinges first to the pedal, then aligned the pedal and hinge with the brake and torque tube and drilled and riveted the pedal to the tube.

-At this point we moved on to figuring out how to attach the landing gear mounts to the fuselage which would entail making sure the front, cabin area, an rear fuselage were properly aligned and attached.
+At this point we moved on to figuring out how to attach the landing gear mounts to the fuselage which would entail making sure the front, cabin area, and rear fuselage were properly aligned and attached.
 Up until this point the front fuselage and cabin area were clecod to the rear.

 Before we could attach the landing gear brackets we decided we should rivet everything else into place, i.e. the forward and rear fuselages to make them one piece, which also meant riveting the gear channel in place.
 There did not seem to be any instruction anywhere as to when one might do that, but this seemed like a good time.

 At this point, it turned out also that the lower rear fuselage longerons, which were not cut to size, were too long and interfered with the placement of the gear mounting brackets.
 I had previously trimmed the longerons but not adequately.
 You can see in the slider above that I used a vibrating tool to trim the longerons and it worked well.
+I would suggest doing this when you first rivet the skins to the longerons as they effectively conform to the shape of the side and bottom skins.

 So, after installing and riveting the gear channel and assembly into place we continued with riveting other components to make sure we had as accurate an alignment as possible.
 Clecos are great and make the whole process a lot easier, but they do not hold parts in alignment the way rivets do.
+Close, but no cigar.